src-d/borges/README.md

     ```
     docker run -d --hostname rabbit --name rabbit -p 8080:15672 -p 5672:5672 rabbitmq:3-management
     ```
-    Note: a hostname needs to be provided, due to the fact that rabbitmq stores data according to the host name
+    Note: a hostname needs to be provided, due to the fact that RabbitMQ stores data according to the host name

   - PostgreSQL

-    Consumers make SIVA files with RootedRepositories, but all repository metadata is stored in PostgreSQL.
+    Consumers creates [siva files] with *Rooted Repositories*, but all repository metadata is stored in PostgreSQL.
     You can run one in Docker with the following command:
     ```
     docker run --name postgres  -e POSTGRES_DB=testing -e POSTGRES_USER=testing -e POSTGRES_PASSWORD=testing  -p 5432:5432 -d postgres